 Plantar fasciitis, one of the most common reasons for heel pain, can sometimes make walking an exercise in torture.
 But with the right approach, you can heal damaged tissue and put heel pain behind you fast.
-At Optima Foot and Ankle in Bend and Redmond, Oregon, skilled podiatrist Laura Schweger, DPM, offers effective solutions for plantar fasciitis, heel spurs, and other causes of foot pain.
+At Optima Foot and Ankle in Bend, Oregon, skilled podiatrist Laura Schweger, DPM, offers effective solutions for plantar fasciitis, heel spurs, and other causes of foot pain.
 Use the online booking tool or call the office to make your appointment today.

 Plantar fasciitis is an injury affecting the connective tissues spanning the plantar fascia, the band of tissue on the bottom of your foot between your heel and toes.
 The plantar fascia can develop multiple small tears due to stress or pressure, which leads to heel pain and other symptoms of plantar fasciitis.